andrew/ultimate-awesome/README.md

 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.
 - [awesome-dementia-detection](https://github.com/billzyx/awesome-dementia-detection) - Paper list of dementia detection.
 - [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.
+- [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [stars](https://github.com/ccat3z/stars) - A simple tool for creating your own awesome list.
 - [awesome-openxr](https://github.com/Elameri/awesome-openxr) - A curated list of awesome OpenXR resources.